-U.S. FDA action enables millions of American smokers to give up cigarettes5 min read
+U.S. FDA action enables millions of American smokers to give up cigarettes06 May 2019 · 5 min read

 Philip Morris International and Altria will make better choices available through socially responsible practices

 On April 30 2019, the United States Food and Drug Administration (FDA) issued a marketing order authorizing IQOS, Philip Morris International’s (PMI) electrically heated tobacco system, for sale in the United States, confirming that it is appropriate for the protection of public health.
-This is a historic milestone both in the agency’s history and for American men and women who smoke, nine out of 10 of whom would otherwise continue to smoke.
+This is a historic milestone both in the agency’s history and for American men and women who smoke, nine out of 10 of whom would otherwise continue smoking in any given year.

 Acting under a 2009 statute, the FDA carefully and objectively assessed an enormous amount of scientific data and deployed its regulatory authority to make a better choice available to millions of Americans who currently smoke cigarettes.
 PMI will bring IQOS to the U.S. in cooperation with Altria Group, Inc., and its subsidiary, Philip Morris USA.